 - Overview.
 This section provides a general description of our business, trends in our industry, as well as significant occurrences which we believe are important in understanding our financial condition and results of operations. - Recent Accounting Pronouncements.
 This section provides an analysis of relevant recent accounting pronouncements issued by the Financial Accounting Standards Board (FASB) and /or other standard-setting bodies and the effect of those pronouncements. - Results of Operations.
-This section provides an analysis of our results of operations for the first quarter of 2012 compared to the same period in 2011 and for the three fiscal years ended December 31, 2011. - Liquidity and Capital Resources.
-This section provides an analysis of our cash flows, capital resources, off-balance sheet arrangements and our outstanding commitments. - Critical Accounting Policies and Estimates.
+This section provides an analysis of our results of operations for all three fiscal years presented in the accompanying statements of operations. - Liquidity and Capital Resources.
+This section provides an analysis of our cash flows, capital resources, off-balance sheet arrangements and our outstanding commitments, if any. - Critical Accounting Policies and Estimates.
 This section discusses those accounting policies that are both considered important to our financial condition and results of operations, and require significant judgment and estimates on the part of management in their application.
 All of our significant accounting policies, including the critical accounting policies, are also summarized in the notes to the financial statements included in this prospectus. - Caution Concerning Forward-Looking Statements.
 This section discusses how certain forward-looking statements made throughout this MD&A and in other sections of this prospectus are based on management's present expectations about future events and are inherently susceptible to uncertainty and changes in circumstance.